 - The profitability of the startup

-Starting a Company or Become a Solo-Proprietor in Germany?
+Starting a company or becoming a solo proprietor in Germany

-In Germany, you can become self-employed in the different ways, e.g. start a company or sole-proprietorship.
+In Germany, you can become self-employed in different ways, e.g., start a company or sole proprietorship.

 Sole-proprietorship in Germany